 While some ancient civilizations practiced embalming, in the United States, it was the Civil War that made the practice more common.
 But embalming carries both environmental concerns and extra cost, so it is helpful to know what it is and when it is needed.

 Embalming is a process used to preserve a body after death.
 It lasts about two weeks and is often used when families want to see a loved one’s body in a viewing or traditional funeral arranged by a funeral home.

-According to the Funeral Consumer Alliance’s Josh Slocum, embalming is a cosmetic, temporary measure to preserve a body, but not a legal requirement.
-“Embalming is never routinely required by law, though many people mistakenly believe it is.”
-He tells Solace no state laws require embalming as a condition of viewing the body, but almost all funeral homes require it for public viewing.
+According to the Funeral Consumer Alliance, a consumer advocacy group, embalming is a cosmetic, temporary measure to preserve a body.
+It is not a legal requirement and is never routinely required by law, though many people mistakenly believe it is.
+The group explains that no state laws require embalming as a condition of viewing the body, but almost all funeral homes require it for public viewing.

 With direct cremation, no embalming is necessary since the cremation takes place “directly” (soon) after death and bodies are held safely in refrigerated storage while paperwork is completed.
 There are other arrangements that also take place quickly where embalming is unnecessary, such as immediate burial.

 Knowing about your choices can help reduce your environmental footprint and your cost.

 “Burial with embalming and a vault and nonbiodegradable casket, in terms of the climate, the first bar for me is ‘Can we do better than that?’” says Mallory McDuff, the author of “Our Last Best Act.”

 Beyond embalming, the following four items can be skipped if you find them unnecessary and/or outside of your budget.
 Funeral homes are regulated by the Federal Trade Commission’s Funeral Rule.
 Under the rule, you cannot be forced or pressured to buy these additional items or services.